 Affinity Counseling Center Clinicians & Staff

-Karen Timmer, LPC, RPT, Child and Family Therapist, Play Therapist, Owner/Founder
+Karen Timmer, LPC, RPT, CPCS, Child and Family Therapist, Play Therapist, Owner/Founder

 Karen Timmer is the owner and founder of Affinity Counseling Center.
-She earned her Master’s Degree from Georgian Southern University.
+She earned her Master’s Degree from Georgia Southern University.
 She is a Licensed Professional Counselor in the State of GA, and a Registered Play Therapist.
 She has been working with children and families for over 10 years.
-Prior to this, Karen obtained experience working in homeless shelters, jails and prisons, and doing outreach work in the community with a population of individuals who were classified as having a severe mental illness.
-Karen has served as an Assertive Community Treatment team leader, an Intensive Family Intervention team leader, and as a Child and Adolescent Clinical Director.

-Karen’s areas of specialty include: anxiety, depression, grief and loss, divorce transitions, domestic violence, abuse and trauma, and gender dysphoria for young children.
-Karen uses a variety of counseling techniques depending on the needs of her clients, such as: Cognitive Behavior Therapy, DBT, attachment based therapies, trauma based therapies, brain-based interventions, play therapy, Theraplay, mindfulness therapy, various expressive arts, and sand tray therapy.
+Karen’s areas of specialty include: anxiety, depression, grief and loss, divorce transitions, and domestic violence in families.
+Karen uses a variety of counseling techniques depending on the needs of her clients, such as: Cognitive Behavior Therapy, attachment based therapies, trauma based therapies, brain-based interventions, play therapy, Theraplay, mindfulness therapy, various expressive arts, and sand tray therapy.

-Karen is married with 3 children, and 4 dogs.
-She loves to spend time with her family, learn new things, read, and travel.
+Karen is married with 3 children, and 3 dogs.
+She enjoys spending time with her family, kayaking, traveling and is an avid learner.